ktmbrown/datasciencecoursera/3_GCD/Project/README.md

 Phase 3 is segmented into 2 parts, 3a and 3b that read in testing and training data, respectively.
 For the test data set, a file called `subject_test.txt` is included.
 In this file, each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.
 There is a file included with the training set as well called `subject_train.txt` that performs the same way.
 This information was read in and then cast to a factor variable.
 This allows us to group by subject later on in the analysis.
 Also for the test data set, a file called `y_test.txt` is included.
 This is an encoded list of numbers 1-6 that gives us information about the activity that is being done.
 We can decode this list using the Activity Labels file discussed above.
 Once this file is read in, it is cast to a factor and the levels are set using the Activity Labels information that was read in during Phase 2.
 A similar file called `y_train.txt` is included with that training data and it performs the same way.

 Next, files called `test.txt` and `train.txt` were read in to their respective tables.
 Finally the subject, activity and data were combined to create a test data set and a train data set that included columns for a subject ID and descriptive Activity information.
 The following shows the first 5 columns and the first 5 rows of the test data.
-This would be similar for the train data:
+This would be similar for the train data.
+The column names will be tidied a later step:

     ##   Subject Activity tBodyAcc-mean()-X tBodyAcc-mean()-Y tBodyAcc-mean()-Z
     ## 1       2 STANDING         0.2571778       -0.02328523       -0.01465376